 Also written into the LCFS amendments will be a requirement of pathway holders to track the previous two years of CI data and submit this information in an annual report to CARB.
 Upon completion of these calculations, the pathway registrant will be required to complete a verification (audit) of the information.
 These verifications will be due August 31 following the compliance year, with the initial verification due on August 31, 2021.
 Christianson is offering an option to complete quarterly verifications at no additional cost to you.
 Contact us today to discuss your options and pricing.

 In addition, there are requirements for the First Fuel Reporting Entity to complete a verification of its quarterly fuel transaction reports by August 31, following the compliance year.
 To discuss if you have verification requirements for your fuel transactions in California, please contact our experts.

-The conflict of interest regulations for this new program are very stringent and includes a lookback to 2016 of previous services provided, therefore the conversations with your verification body (auditor) need to begin now.
+The conflict of interest regulations for this new program are very stringent and includes a 5 year lookback of previous services provided, therefore the conversations with your verification body (auditor) need to begin now.
 Please contact us today to analyze your current relationship with Christianson.